Allen Quist

+Political career

 State representative

 A Republican, Quist was first elected to the Minnesota House of Representatives in November 1982.
 He served three terms from January 4, 1983 until January 2, 1989.
 He was defeated for re-election by St. Peter School Board Chair and Gustavus Adolphus College Professor Don Ostrom in November 1988.
 He represented the old District 23B, which included portions of Blue Earth, Brown, Le Sueur, Nicollet, and Renville counties in the south central part of the state.
 He chaired the Health and Human Services Subcommittee on Social Services during the 1985-1986 biennium.

 In 2013, he ran in a special election to fill a vacancy in House District 19A, winning the January Republican nominating convention but losing the general election to Clark Johnson on February 12, 2013.

 In December 1986, Quist's first wife, Diane, died in a car accident.
 He subsequently married conservative activist Julie Morse in 1987.
 He has ten children, nine by his first wife and one by his second.